cornell-ece6745/ece6745-docs/docs/ece6745-sec02-asic-back-end.md

 This is the gate-level netlist that we now want to push through the ASIC back-end flow.

-3. Using Cadence Innovus for Place-and-Route
+3. Cadence Innovus for Place-and-Route
 --------------------------------------------------------------------------

 We will be running Cadence Innovus in a separate directory to keep the